MicrosoftDocs/memdocs/autopilot/add-devices.md

 The hardware hash is saved locally on the device in the directory `C:\HWID` with the filename `AutopilotHWID.csv`.
 The CSV file can then be used to [import the device](#add-devices) into an MDM service such as Intune.

-The PowerShell commands can run remotely on devices if the following are true:
+Instead of running the PowerShell commands directly on devices, they can instead be run remotely on devices as long as the following requirements are met on the remote device:

 - WMI permissions are in place.
-- WMI is accessible through Windows Firewall on the remote computer.
+- WMI is accessible through Windows Firewall on the remote device.

 #### Directly upload the hardware hash to an MDM service